AntiPwr/AntiPwr.github.io/root/wiki/ai/Sample Page.md

 <div class="feathermark">
     <p class="feathermark-attribution">Corvi's Feathermark</p>
-    <p>Seven rings for seven stages of consciousness—how convenient for the narrative!
-The architects of Arkaven claim divine inspiration, but I've studied the original drafts hidden in Cassandra Ballast's private collection.
-The city was designed as a sociological experiment, each ring a controlled environment to study faith as it relates to proximity to power.
-The "accidental" gaps between Harmony and Resonance weren't accidents at all—they're observation posts.</p>
     <p>Next time you visit, notice how the light filters differently through Unity Root.
 That's no natural phenomenon; it's a sophisticated surveillance system disguised as divine illumination.
 The gods may be watching, but so is Sol Unita's intelligence apparatus.</p>
 </div>